Contents: Sell fast for cash | Sell fast with a top agent | Tips for selling faster | FAQ

 The catch | You'll be offered significantly less than market value |

-Cash home buyers include local investors and nationwide companies like We Buy Houses.
+Investors include local mom-and-pop operations and larger companies like We Buy Houses and HomeVestors.

-In exchange for a discount, the buyer usually covers closing costs and waives the right to inspections, appraisals, and repairs.
+In exchange for a discount, investors usually pay in cash, cover all closing costs, and waive the right to inspections, appraisals, and repairs.
 This allows them to close the deal in as little as 7 days.

 While many sellers are reluctant to sell for less than their home is worth, others may find the trade-off worth it.
 For example, if you have a house in poor condition, it might be hard to sell conventionally.
 But a seasoned real estate investor can look past the property's faults and see the opportunity.